 The cutting-edge Taught MA in Biography was founded in 1996, remains unique to Buckingham and is consistently rated ‘excellent’ by external examiners and inspectors.
-Since then, in response to student demand, the available options have been extended to include postgraduate research degrees at three levels: MA by Research, MPhil or DPhil level.
+Since then, in response to student demand, the available options have been extended to include our MA by Research.
 Study can be on either a full-time or a part-time basis.

-For their first year of study students on all these courses attend the same weekly seminars as students taking the Taught MA in Biography.
+For their first year of study students attend the same weekly seminars as students taking the Taught MA in Biography.
 These provide the critical awareness of the subject which is an essential prerequisite for dissertation work and they are one of the most distinctive and valuable elements of the MA.
 They take place as follows:

 - Autobiography (September to December)